-If you scroll through the MistoBox Instagram feed you are likely find a pretty stellar coffee pic or two from one of our favorite MistoBox friends and subscribers, @mr_foxley.
-The man behind this instagram is Aaron Moxley.
-We sat down with him to talk about his coffee obsession, get some photo tips and ask what in the world it’s like to live in a tiny home in the forest with a wife and 3 year old.
+If you scroll through the MistoBox Instagram feed you are likely to find a pretty stellar coffee pic or two from one of our favorite MistoBox friends and subscribers, @mr_foxley.
+The man behind this Instagram is Aaron Moxley.
+We sat down with him to talk about his coffee obsession, get some photo tips and ask what in the world it’s like to live in a tiny home in the forest with a wife and 3 years old.

 Hardest thing about living in a little house?
 My wife is a stay at home with our 3 year old son Abraham.
 Imagine a cold and rainy Winter day in North Carolina stuck inside with a toddler.
 That will give you an idea of some of the not so fun days.
 Overall though it’s been a great experience for us.
 A challenging, thoughtful and humbling season in our life.

 Any other fun tidbits/hobbies/talents that we should know about?
 I just started helping my friend Taylor out with a project called “The Best Damn Coffee” @bestdamncoffee.
 I’m starting to take over the Instagram for the most part and just help him out.
 He’s new to coffee so he brought me in to help him out in whatever areas possible.
 There are some great things we have planned for this year so check it out!